-Match Transducer's Tilt to Deadrise Angle
+Match Tilt Angle of Transducer to Deadrise

 Be sure your transducer model matches the deadrise angle of your hull at the selected mounting location.
-The tilt angle is printed on the top of the transducer (see Figure 1).
-To measure the deadrise angle of your hull at the mounting location, use an angle finder or a digital level (see Figure 2).
+The tilt angle is printed on the top of the transducer (Figure 1).
+To measure the deadrise angle of your hull at the selected mounting location, use an angle finder or a digital level (Figure 2).

-- 0° transducer for deadrise angles from 0° to 7° - 12° transducer for deadrise angles from 8° to 15° - 20° transducer for deadrise angles from 16° to 24°
+- + 0° transducer for deadrise angles from 0° to 7° - + 12° transducer for deadrise angles from 8° to 15° - + 20° transducer for deadrise angles from 16° to 24°